 Even if you’re planning on dropping 15 pounds before your wedding, your body type isn’t going to completely change.
 Besides, it’s a lot easier (not to mention less expensive) to take a gown in than to try and make a too-small dress work.

 Read the Fine Print

-(yes -- you even need a contract for your dress).
-Check to ensure that you don’t end up with the wrong size or color, and get the designer name, style number, measurements, delivery date, number of fittings included in the price, price of the gown and deposit amount in writing.
+When you order your gown from a salon, it’s important to triple-check the contract.
+Read it carefully, so you don’t end up with the wrong size or color, and get the designer, style number, measurements, delivery date, the price of the gown and number of fittings, as well as the deposit amount, all in writing.

 Bring Your Accessories

 While most salons will have shoes and a slip on hand for you to try on with your gown, you should still come prepared with a nude bra and underwear for the fittings.
 Also bring shoes with a similar height as what you plan on wearing at the wedding, so you can see how the dress falls with your heels.
 And try on your other day-of accessories (if you have them), like your veil or cover-up, to get an idea of how your whole look will come together.

 If you have to be reassured that the dress looks great on you, it’s probably not “the one.”
 If you can’t see yourself walking down the aisle in it, move on.
 When you find the right dress, you’ll know—you won’t want to put on anything else.
 Have some tissues handy; it will be an emotional moment!

 Wedding Dress Shopping